cms-analysis/flashggFinalFit/README.md

   * ext: Extension.
 Same definition as Background instructions.
 This should be the same as the extension used for the background model you want to combine with your signal models.
   * analysis: Set to HHWWgg to configure for HHWWgg file naming conventions.
   * analysis_type: Used for HHWWgg.
 Set to either EFT, Res or NMSSM.
 Used to configure the names of the workspaces, used for easily looping over mass points, mass pairs or benchmarks.
+  * FinalState: The HHWWgg final state.
+For now the options are: qqlnu, lnulnu or qqqq, corresponding to the Semi-Leptonic, Fully-Leptonic, and Fully-Hadronic final states.
+The FinalState you enter here will be looked for in file and RooDataSet names.
+This is meant to be used if you are running on HHWWgg signal files for a given final state.
+When we run our tagger on a signal final containing all final states, a "combined" option will be added here.
   * year: Data taking year.
   * scales, scalesCorr, scalesGlobal, smears: Systematic trees to look for in signal workspaces.
   * batch and queue: Set to empty strings as HHWWgg only configured to run locally.